un-loop/PollProject/PART3.md

 response.data.sort(compare);
 ```

-Your compare function can be defined anywhere a function is defined (globally, on your React component, as a local variable, or inline).
+Your compare function can be defined anywhere a function is defined (in your module globally, on your React component, as a local variable, or inline).
 Where you put it is a matter of style, though you do need to be certain it is in scope for wherever you wish to invoke `sort()`.
-Since this compare function only needs to be referenced in one place, I recommend defining it as a local variable, or inline.
+Since this compare function only need be referenced in one place, I recommend defining it as a local variable, or inline.
 I often prefer to not define such functions inline so that my code is more easily read, but many developers will put it inline.

-###Filtering
-Text to follow...

-[Let us know](https://github.com/un-loop/PollProject/blob/master/PART4.md) when you are done.
+### Filtering

+As previously mentioned, *filtering* is *searching* in-place on an existing data set.
+The idea of a filter conjures the following image:

+Data Source --> selection screen --> Output data

+The key takeaways here are:
+- Every item in the output was present in the data source
+- Every item in the output matches a list of criteria in the "screen" or "filter"
+- Zero or more items may be missing in the output (or "filtered")

+Just like `sort()` there is a convenient method on the Array prototype to do this: [`filter()`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/filter)

+### View